Cohomology of Complements of Toric Arrangements Associated to Root Systems: Toric arrangements

-where $S$ is a subset of $\Phi$.
+where $S$ is a subset of $R$.
 We define the ideal

-Then $Z=V\left( I_S \right)$.
-The ideal $I_S$ is entirely determined by the exponents occurring in the various Laurent polynomials $f_{\alpha}$ generating it or, in other words, the coefficients occurring in the elements of $S$ when expressed in terms of the simple roots $\Delta$.
+so that $Z=V(I_{S})$.
+The ideal $I_S$ is entirely determined by the exponents occurring in the various Laurent polynomials $f_{\alpha}$ generating it or, in other words, the coefficients occurring in the elements of $S$ when expressed in terms of the generators in $B$.
 Thus, if we define the \emph{module of exponents}

 then the module $N_S$ determines $I_S$ and

 For more details, see \cite{eisenbudsturmfels}.